Counseling Groups

 Are you a caregiver for a family member who is suffering with a long term, chronic, and/or terminal illness such as cancer, Alzheimer's Disease, or Parkinson's Disease?

-If so, while it may seem nearly impossible to find time to care for yourself, it is so important that you find a space to receive support.
-In this group, we will process any feelings of burn-out, isolation, and/or anticipatory grief.
-You also will learn tools for self-care and work on expanding your support system during this demanding time.
+While it may feel nearly impossible to find time to care for yourself, having a space to receive support is essential.
+This group offers an opportunity to process feelings of compassion fatigue, isolation, and anticipatory grief, while also learning practical self-care tools and ways to strengthen your support system during this demanding time.